lixing123/ExtAudioFileConverter/README.md

 Apple doesn't include the MP3 encode algorithm in its APIs, but include the decode algorithm.</br>
 ~~So we can now convert from mp3 file to other formats, but can't convert to mp3 format.~~</br>
 ~~We will use other open source mp3 codec, like lame, to convert to mp3 format.~~</br>
-We have supported conversion to mp3 format.
+We have supported conversion to mp3 format, using the famous lame mp3 codec.

 If you have any questions, please commit an issue, or mail me:shangwangwanwan@gmail.com.